FoxCertified/foxdora-fedora-post-install-script/README.md

 I will keep working on this as long as I keep using Fedora :)

-## WARNING
+## WARNING(Effectively Legal Boilerplate)
-These scripts are provided as-is, I can not be held responsible for them causing any system breakage.
+These scripts are provided as-is, I can not be held responsible for them causing damage to your hardware or operating system.